Where to Stay in Chattanooga

 Walk the grounds of the “Battle Above the Clouds” at Lookout Mountain’s Point Park.
 Besides beautiful views and picnic spots, the Visitor’s Center houses a large mural by James Walker, an eyewitness to the battle in 1863.

-If you can't make it to a Day Out with Thomas, the Tennessee Valley Railroad Museum brings history to life all year long.
+The Tennessee Valley Railroad Museum brings history to life all year long, but if you can make it, we definitely recommend taking your little to their Day out with Thomas event.
 Everyone will love a train excursion around Chattanooga, which can range from 55 minutes to 8 hours depending on the route.
 Kid friendly rides include the Missionary Ridge Local (an in-town 55 minute ride), the Hiwassee River Rail Adventure (a 3 ½ hour ride from the Etowah station, located an hour north of downtown) and the North Pole Limited (a holiday themed, pajama friendly ride that includes a visit from St. Nick).

 Outdoor types are drawn to Chattanooga for its world-class rock climbing, hang gliding, hiking, whitewater rafting and more.
 If you have an older crew, consider one of the 6 best hiking trails on Lookout Mountain.